jaroxciv/isolysis/README.md

 - Built with modern Python ecosystem: FastAPI, Streamlit, Pydantic
 - Spatial analysis powered by OSMnx, GeoPandas, and Shapely
+- Raster analysis powered by Rasterio and rasterstats
 - Scientific visualization using Matplotlib colormaps
 - Testing infrastructure with pytest and comprehensive coverage